minio-sk/crafting-web-applications/choosing-language/README.md

 # Choosing programming language

 _**Task:** Imagine you have to choose a programming language you are going to use for the next 5 years.
-Which would you consider and why?_
+Which ones would you consider and why?_

 _**Task:** What would your manager/boss probably consider when choosing a programming language?_